gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-proposal.md

 The default 400-routes-per-VPC quota applies.
 Large shoots on a densely populated shared BYO VPC may need the extended quota (support ticket).
 Documented as a user-facing note.

 **Dual-stack**: no custom routes.
 Pod-to-pod traffic uses alias IPs on the workers subnet.
-The MCM writes alias IP ranges per-VM using the secondary range named by `SubnetNodes.PodSecondaryRangeName`.
+The MCM writes alias IP ranges per-VM using the secondary range named by `SubnetWorkers.PodSecondaryRangeName`.

 ### Bastion